 Afghanistan and India, due to their geographical proximity, have historically influenced each other in various ways, leaving behind traces of this interaction in both countries.
-One of the most profound and long-lasting influences on Afghanistan was the spread of Buddhism, which lasted for over a thousand years, shaping the
+One of the most profound and long-lasting influences on Afghanistan was the spread of Buddhism, which

-A critical question arises: how, when, and through whom was Buddhism introduced Afghanistan?
+A critical question arises: how, when, and through Buddhism introduced whom was Afghanistan?
 Understanding this transformation is crucial, as it significantly impacted the region's cultural and religious landscape.
 Buddhism first emerged in India during the 6th century BCE with the teachings of Siddhartha Gautama, known as the Buddha.
 For about three centuries, the religion remained confined to the Indian subcontinent.
 However, the rise of the Maurya Dynasty, India's first historical empire, marked the beginning of Buddhism's expansion beyond Indian borders.
 Chandragupta Maurya founded the dynasty, followed by his successor, Bindusara.
-The third ruler.
-Ashoka, ascended the throne around 249 BCE and converted to Buddhism after ten years of rule.
+The third ruler, Ashoka, ascended the throne around 249 BCE and converted to Buddhism after ten years of rule.
 Ashoka played a vital role in promoting and spreading Buddhism, convening a grand religious council in Pataliputra (modern Patna), the capital of the Maurya Empire.
 The council, chaired by the renowned Buddhist scholar Moggaliputta Tissa, took key decisions, including the formulation of religious laws and the dispatch of missionaries to propagate Buddhism both within and beyond India (Kayzad, 1967, p.
 178).